 While the Montana rule is actually spelled out by statute, it’s not all that different from other states.

-The Nebraska statute is strikingly similar to the Montana statute (seriously, it’s almost word-for-word).
-It can be found here.
+The Nebraska lien law is strikingly similar to the Montana statute.
+Seriously, it’s almost word-for-word.

 Nevada’s lien statute does not specifically point out protection for those providing specially fabricated materials, but the definition for “material” in Nevada includes: